Ochala27/AirBnB_clone/README.md

 You are not allowed to use Javascript
 Current screenshots have been done on Chrome 56 or more.
 No cross browsers
-You have to follow all requirements but some margin/padding are missing - you should try to fit as much as you can to screenshots